 Comfrey is an ornamental plant, it has no edible applications although herbalists at one time recommended it for some medicinal applications, that is no longer the case.

-The leaves are loaded with nutrients which can be harvested and used for feeding your soil and plants.
-The NPK ratio [See: Understanding Fertilizer Labels] of comfrey leaves is 1.8/0.5/5.3 which is significantly higher than home made compost and other organic fertilizers.
+The leaves are loaded with nutrients that can be harvested and used for feeding your soil and plants.
+The NPK ratio [See: Understanding Fertilizer Labels] of comfrey leaves is 1.8/0.5/5.3 which is significantly higher than homemade compost and other organic fertilizers.

 Once comfrey is established, dig leaves into the soil at the base of vegetable plants to avoid having them blow away, just a 1 to 2 inch layer of soil atop will suffice.
 Over time they break down and nourish other plants.

 Making Liquid Fertilizer from Comfrey

 You can also make a liquid fertilizer out of comfrey leaves by mashing the leaves and steeping in water for a few days, basically a comfrey tea.
 The enriched water makes an awesome fertilizer for fruit-bearing plants such as tomatoes, peppers, berries, cucumbers, and so forth.